pmonks/fake-tweets/README.md

 ## Trying it Out

-Download a JSON tweet archive, for example via something like [this script](https://gist.github.com/manuchandel/bc8a6ca4b1527b7594945e5091013905), or [this archive of hot, toxic garbage](http://www.trumptwitterarchive.com/archive).
-You can also use the [Twitter export function](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive), but the JSON it exports needs to be cleaned up (JSON key `"full_text"` needs to be renamed to `"text"`).
+Download a JSON tweet archive, for example via [Twitter's export function](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive), something like [this script](https://gist.github.com/manuchandel/bc8a6ca4b1527b7594945e5091013905), or [this archive of hot, toxic garbage](http://www.trumptwitterarchive.com/archive).
+The JSON must be an array of objects, with each object containing either a `text` or `full_text` key, whose value is the full text of that tweet.
+No other keys are used.

 Clone this repo, then: